Menu UVK help - System booster Pub

 We have now a new non-branding license key that users can obtain for a more accessible price.
 More info here.

-To return to the Welcome screen, click Welcome screen, in the upper pane or press Esc.
+To return to the Home section, click Home, or press Esc.